ooni/ooni.org/content/donate/sepa.md

 title: "SEPA/IBAN donation information"
 ---

-You can donate by doing a wire transfer to the following bank information.
+You can donate to OONI by doing a wire transfer to the following bank information:

-If you require a donation receipt please send us an email to contact@openobservatory.org with subject line 'Donation receipt':

 * **Beneficiary Name**: Associazione Hermes
 * **Beneficiary Address**: Via Aretusa 34, IT-20129 Milan, Italy